Menditect/documentation/docs/definitions/datavariation-item.md

-# Data variation item
+# Data Variation Item

 ## Definition

-Data variation item or variant refers to an attribute that can be varied when executing a test suite.
+Data Variation Item or variant refers to an attribute that can be varied when executing a [Test Suite](test-suite).
-Data variation items are always part of Data variation.
+Data Variation Items are always part of [Data Variation](data-variation).
-The value of a data variation item is defined either in an [Attribute Value](attribute-value) or in an [Assert on attribute value](assert-attribute-value).
+The value of a Data Variation Item is defined either in an [Attribute Value](attribute-value) or in an [Assert on attribute value](assert-attribute-value).

 ## Properties
 | Name | Description |